openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

       significantly superior to LZJB in all metrics tested.
 It is `new default compression algorithm <https://github.com/illumos/illumos-gate/commit/db1741f555ec79def5e9846e6bfd132248514ffe>`__
       (compression=on) in OpenZFS.
-      It is available on all platforms have as of 2020.
+      It is available on all platforms as of 2020.

 -  LZJB